wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 After setting everything up you should go to WPML > String Translation and translate the titles there.

+Because of the way the WooCommerce Multilingual plugin registers the Shipping Method titles (assuming each methos can only have one title) and because our plugin changes title depending on the State/Country of destination, the strings that must be translated are the ones inside the "woocommerce_flatrate_percountry" domain and not the ones on the "woocommerce" domain.

 = Why is there no more FAQs? =

-The plugin is quite new, so no question is frequent.
+The plugin is quite recent, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 2.4.1 =
+* Better installation instructions
+* Added WPML instructions to the FAQ
+* Bug fix: Taxes were always being added to the cost regardless of the settings
+* Bug fix: All shipping method labels were being override when WPML is active and not only this plugin ones
+* Fix: PHP notice when creating new State rules on the settings page

 = 2.4 =
 * WPML "now the correct way" integration so that the Shipping Method title can be translated